broeneatsdinner/notas/Editing files remotely via SSH on SublimeText 3.md

 Sometimes you need to edit a file on a remote server, but using vim/emacs/nano is not very practical, due to lag and speed of screen refresh.

+Maybe you want to use your local copy of Sublime Text for its syntax highlighting and familiar keyboard shortcuts.

+There exists a way for you to create/open remote files on your local machine running Sublime Text, and edit them.
+When you save your changes in Sublime Text, the remote file is updated automagically.

+This guide instructs you on how to do just that.
+The previous sentence assumes you read the above paragraphs to infer what "that" is.

 ***

 Step by step: